Parliamentary (general) election on Thursday 12 December 2019

 Polling hours will be 7 am to 10 pm.

-If you are not registered to vote, and wish to apply, please go to www.gov.uk/registertovote - you will need your national insurance number as part of the process.
+Please note that the deadlines for applying to be registered to vote, and for voting by post or proxy have now passed.
+If you are not registered to vote please go to www.gov.uk/registertovote to ensure you are registered for future elections - you will need your national insurance number as part of the process.

-For an application form for postal or proxy voting please go the register to vote page, or to https://www.electoralcommission.org.uk/i-am-a/voter
+For an application form for postal voting please go the register to vote page, or to https://www.electoralcommission.org.uk/i-am-a/voter

 Results of previous elections within the District